pixkk/Vampires/README.md

 - transfer player stats in another file
 - set seconds and count of players for each arena
 - fix arrow (find player)
-- add support for another versions of minecraft server
 - manual changing cost of items in shop